Skip to main content

 Skip table of contents

-Running Tax Reports
+Running and Exporting Tax Reports

 Overview

-Why Run Tax Reports?
+Why Run Tax Reports

 Running tax reports helps you stay tax-ready and avoid last-minute cleanup.
+When you run them regularly, you can:

 • Reduce manual work by summarizing your totals automatically